 “Existing WHS laws have failed to protect workers from developing silicosis,” the National Dust Disease Taskforce’s 2021 finding revealed.

 “In the engineered stone benchtop sector, there has been inadequate control of dust exposure by businesses, as well as ineffective health monitoring and insufficient enforcement of existing laws by state and territory WHS regulators.

 “This reflects a lack of sustained vigilance regarding the inherent health risk associated with occupational silica dust exposure.”

-If you have been diagnosed with Silicosis, you may be entitled to financial compensation.
-Speak to one of our expert dust diseases lawyers, we have extensive experience in silica dust related issues.
-Call 1800 763 192 for a free consultation.
+If you have been diagnosed with silicosis or other silica-related autoimmune disease, you may be entitled to financial compensation.
+Speak to one of our expert dust disease lawyers, we have extensive experience in silica dust related issues.
+Call 1800 763 192 for an obligation-free consultation.

 Originally published on The New Daily.